KhaledAhmed2022/Week1.Assignment/week1/modifiedcode/README.md

 ```
-- Addition of meta description tag to the html code to provide information about website content and increases the likelihood of appearing in search engines.
+- Addition of meta description content to html code to provide information about website content and increases the likelihood of appearing in search engines.
+- Addition of a concise title description instead of website
 - Inclusion of <header> tag before the first <div class="header"> to comply with semantic html
 - Inclusion of <footer> tag at the very end and modification of its heading to be h4
 ```